Efforts are made to ensure that as much as

 meetings can be downloaded within each meeting date as a pre-agenda

-Cabinet is a group of eight elected members responsible for the
+Cabinet is a group of nine elected members responsible for the

 overall business of the Council.